Parking up at the hamlet of Seathwaite

 The Scafell Pike range from Styhead Gill

 Great End can be seen peeking out from behind Seathwaite Fell on the left, while to the right other peaks of the Scafell ridge can be seen – Broad Crag, Scafell Pike and Lingmell.
 It was quite satisfying to sit there knowing I had spent the previous night up there.

 Eventually I got back to the hamlet of Seathwaite farm, totally knackered but happy after a very successful night’s wild camping.
 There was an immediate sense of achievement as I had survived but later, having processed all the photos I had taken, I also realised how successful it had been for photographs too.
 I don’t think I have taken so many ‘keepers’ on a wild camping expedition before!
 A very worthy entry in my Lake District wild camping locations list.

-All my photos of the National Park can be viewed by visiting my Lake District landscape photography galleries.
+All my photos of the National Park can be viewed by visiting my Lake District landscape photography gallery.